thyphamdev/restson/README.md

 | serverCode  | Server Code of the response    | Number   | 500               |

 ### ServerCodes <a name="servercodes"></a>
-This is a small util in RestJson, it defines all server codes with easy-to-remember constant values:
+This is a small util in Restson, it defines all server codes with easy-to-remember constant values:
 ````javascript
 module.exports = {